NATDA Trailer Service Professional Certification

 Continuing Education

-A-Level Technicians must complete [TBD] continuing education credits annually to maintain certification, ensuring skills remain current with evolving technology and industry standards.
+A-Level Technicians must complete continuing education credits annually to maintain certification, ensuring skills remain current with evolving technology and industry standards.

 Program Benefits